-The Java Virtual Machine (JVM) is an interpretive computing engine responsible for running the byte codes in a compiled Java program.
+The Java virtual machine (JVM) is an interpretive computing engine responsible for running the byte codes in a compiled Java program.
 The JVM translates the Java byte codes into the native instructions of the host machine.
-The Enterprise Server, being a Java process, requires a JVM in order to run and support the Java applications running on it.
+The application server, being a Java process, requires a JVM in order to run, and to support the Java applications running on it.
 JVM settings are part of an application server configuration.

-This chapter explains how to configure the Java Virtual Machine (JVMTM) and other advanced settings.
+This chapter explains how to configure the Java Virtual Machine (JVM) and other advanced settings.
 It contains the following sections:

-"Tuning the JVM Settings" on page 227
+- "Tuning the JVM Settings" on page 195 - "Configuring Advanced Settings" on page 196